Dominik Koepfer: 2021: Top 50, two major third rounds

 Koepfer opened his grass-court season at the Stuttgart Open.
 He lost in the first round to Jurij Rodionov.
 In Halle, he faced third seed Alexander Zverev in the first round.
 He pushed Zverev to three sets but ended up losing the match.
 At Wimbledon, he made it to the third round for the first time where he fell to eighth seed Roberto Bautista Agut.

 After Wimbledon, Koepfer played at the Hamburg Open.
 He was eliminated in the second round by top seed Stefanos Tsitsipas.
 Representing Germany at the Summer Olympics, he reached the third round and lost to sixth seed and eventual bronze medalist, Pablo Carreño Busta.

 Starting his US Open preparation at the Canadian Open, Koepfer was defeated in the first round of qualifying by Canadian wildcard Peter Polansky.
-In Cincinnati, he fell in the final round of qualifying to Marcos Giron.
-However, he earned a spot into the main draw.
-He was eliminated in the second round by seventh seed Pablo Carreño Busta.
-Seeded 16th at the Winston-Salem Open, he made it to the third round where he was beaten by top seed Pablo Carreño Busta.
+In Cincinnati, he fell in the final round of qualifying to Marcos Giron before earning a spot in the main draw as a lucky lower.
+He was defeated in the second round by seventh seed Pablo Carreño Busta.
+Seeded 16th at the Winston-Salem Open, he reached the third round where he was beaten by top seed Carreño Busta.
 At the US Open, he lost in the second round to second seed and eventual champion, Daniil Medvedev.

-Competing at the first edition of the San Diego Open, Koepfer was defeated in the first round by Cameron Norrie.
+Competing at the first edition of the San Diego Open, Koepfer was defeated in the first round by eventual finalist Cameron Norrie.
 At the Indian Wells Masters, he fell in the first round to Emil Ruusuvuori in three sets.
 In Vienna, he was eliminated in the final round of qualifying by Gianluca Mager.
 Entering the main draw as a lucky loser, he lost in the first round to Lorenzo Sonego.
-At the Paris Masters, he lost in the final round of qualifying to Miomir Kecmanović.
-Due to the withdrawal of Jenson Brooksby, he entered the tournament's main draw as a lucky loser.
-He defeated Andy Murray in the first round; he had to save seven match points to get the victory in one of the top-5 comebacks for 2021 season.
+In Paris, he lost in the final round of qualifying to Miomir Kecmanović but due to the withdrawal of Jenson Brooksby, he entered the main draw as a lucky loser and defeated Andy Murray in the first round, saving seven match points.
+His victory was named one of the top-5 comebacks of the 2021 season.
 In the second round, he upset ninth seed Félix Auger-Aliassime.
-With that win, he ended the Canadian's hopes for the ATP finals.
-In the third round, he lost to seventh seed Hubert Hurkacz.
+With this win, he ended the Canadian's hopes of qualifying for the ATP finals.
+In the third round, he lost to seventh seed Hubert Hurkacz in three sets.

-2022: Loss of form, out of clay season & of top 200
+2022: Loss of form, out of clay season and of top 200

-At the 2022 Australian Open he reached the second round defeating Carlos Taberner.
+At the Australian Open, Koepfer defeated Carlos Taberner before losing to 23rd seed Reilly Opelka in the second round.

-He skipped the entire clay season and his ranking plummeted down to No. 149 on 18 July 2022, out of the top 150 at No. 159 on 22 August 2022 and further out of the top 250 at No. 259 on 7 November 2022.
+Due to an ongoing arm injury, he decided to skip the entire clay season.
+As a result, his ranking plummeted to No. 149 on 18 July 2022, out of the top 150 at No. 159 on 22 August 2022, and out of the top 250 at No. 259 on 7 November 2022.

-Following his title at the 2022 Calgary National Bank Challenger, he returned to the top 200 at world No. 195 climbing 64 positions up in the rankings on 14 November 2022 only to drop again to No. 202 on 28 November 2022.
+Following his title at the Calgary National Bank Challenger, he returned to the top 200 at world No. 195 climbing 64 positions up in the rankings on 14 November 2022 only to drop again to No. 202 on 28 November 2022.